 - Dick’s Sporting Goods: Just as the name suggests, Dick’s Sporting Goods carries much more than just shoes, but its kids sneaker selection stands out for its easy-to-browse selections of kids athletic shoes, basketball shoes, lifestyle sneakers, and limited sneaker releases.

-- Zappos: Longtime online shoe retailer Zappos has a fantastic selection of current kids shoes from dozens of brands, including both popular names like Nike and lesser-known brands for smaller feet with devoted followings like Livie & Luca, pediped, and Tsukihoshi Kids.
+- Zappos: Longtime online shoe retailer Zappos has a fantastic selection of current kids shoes from dozens of brands, including both popular names like Asics and Adidas and lesser-known brands for smaller feet with devoted followings like pediped and Tsukihoshi Kids.

 - Brand Websites: When you’re comparing prices on kids sneakers online, it’s a good idea to check the brand website as well as shoe retailers.
 Brands that sell boys and girls sneakers and running shoes directly include Adidas, Nike, Converse, New Balance, and Skechers.
 You can also find smaller, harder-to-find sneaker brands with kids lines like Onitsuka Tiger and Plae.